 It is hard for Vermont’s small farmers to find appropriate, affordable land.
 Small-scale farmers need to be close to the places where they sell their products.
 For instance, Ben would like to find land within 30 minutes of Burlington so that he can continue to deliver eggs to his markets, but Chittenden County has the highest land prices in the state.
 Though unconventional, small farmers are running economically viable operations.
 They don’t need and can’t afford large parcels.
 Conservation easements are one of the key tools for making land affordable for farmers.
 But a land trust isn’t likely to conserve a small parcel.

 Fortunately, many of Vermont’s key food system and land conservation organizations are focusing on creative approaches to ensuring that farmers can continue to find and farm land in Vermont.
 The Farm to Plate Network has a taskforce devoted to Farmland Access and a Farmland Access and Stewardship working group.
-Ben spoke about the value of his incubator farm experience at the Intervale to build experience and a viable business plan for when he establishes his own farm.
+Ben spoke about the value of farming at the Intervale to build experience and a viable business plan for when he establishes his own farm.
 Mike Ghia spoke about work Land for Good does to coach landowners so they have reasonable expectations of a farmer’s needs and, conversely, to coach farmers and connect them with leasing opportunities.
 The Vermont Land Trust’s Farmland Access Program has helped farmers purchase or lease affordable farmland through conservation easements, and also is supporting a pilot in Windsor County where several small farms are co-located on a large former dairy farm.
 And the Castanea Foundation is piloting a lease arrangement in Bennington County where the farmer builds equity that can be accessed when he or she purchases a farm or retires.